Oil hits two-year high on OPEC+ discipline, demand hopes - Up News Info

 Article content

-NEW YORK — Oil extended gains on Friday, topping $72 a barrel for the first time since 2019, as OPEC+ supply discipline and recovering demand countered concerns about patchy COVID-19 vaccination rollout around the globe.
+NEW YORK — Oil extended gains on Friday, with Brent topping $72 a barrel for the first time since 2019, as OPEC+ supply discipline and recovering demand countered concerns about a patchy COVID-19 vaccination rollout around the globe.

 The Organization of the Petroleum Exporting Countries and allies on Tuesday said they would stick to agreed supply restraints.
 A weekly supply report on Thursday showed U.S. crude inventories dropped more than expected last week.